HHRy/prawn-graph/README.md

 With thanks to [株式会社アルム][3] ([Allm Inc][4]) for allowing Ryan Stenhouse the time to rebuild this version of prawn-graph.
 This updated version of prawn-graph was inspired and guided by [prawn-svg][1] by [Roger Nesbitt][6].
 It also uses some of [prawn-svg][1]'s document size calculation code.

+Prawn Graph was originally sponsored by and built for use at [Purchasing Card Consultancy Ltd][7] while Ryan Stenhouse was employed there.

 ## Supported graph / chart types